vault27/Foundation/paloalto.md

 - You can use Device-ID in Security, Decryption, Quality of Service (QoS) and Authentication policies
 - Made for IoT security
-- Device name is used as a source criteria and destination
+- HIP profile is used as a source criteria and destination - works only with GP - this is basic functionality - it is called HIP-Based Policy Enforcement
 - Devices are identified via metadata in network protocols and sessions
 - Metadata is sent to the cloud in session and Enhanced Application logs (EALs)
 - The EALs include a record of the DNS queries, the HTTP header User Agent field that specifies the web browser or tool used to access a URL, and information about DHCP IP address assignment